home

 Now I come to the really fun part: Arguing with y'all about how valuable worlds are in which the US government or the PRC government get TAI first are.

-To first lay my cards on the table: I that in the mean & median cases, value(MAGIC)>value(US first, no race)>value(US first, race)>value(PRC first, no race)>value(PRC first, race)>value(PRC first, race)≫value(extinction).
+To first lay my cards on the table: I believe that in the mean & median cases, value(MAGIC)>value(US first, no race)>value(US first, race)>value(PRC first, no race)>value(PRC first, race)>value(PRC first, race)≫value(extinction).
 But I'm really unsure about the type of distribution I want to use.
 If the next century is hingy, the influence of the value of the entire future could be very heavy-tailed, but is there a skew in the positive direction?
 Or maybe in the negative direction‽ I don't know how to approach this in a smart way, so I'm going to use a normal distribution.

 Now, let's get to the numbers: